4Source/settings-profiles-obsidian-plugin/.github/CONTRIBUTING.md

 ### Start working:
 #### 1. Fork the repository.
 #### 2. Create a new vault
-Just for testing the plugin so you **can't** exedentially destroy your real vault
+Just for testing the plugin so you **can't** accidentally destroy your real vault
 #### 3. Clone repository to your local machine.
 ```shell
 cd path/to/vault